-Between the ever-growing nursing shortage and the heightened demand for convenient healthcare options, the need for an emerging specialty service – nurse-based triage – is more important than ever.
+,With nurse triage, between the ever-growing nursing shortage and the heightened demand for convenient healthcare options, the need for an emerging specialty service – nurse-based triage – is more important than ever.
 Implementing a nurse-first triage service line can help healthcare organizations rise to the challenge and, more importantly, deliver better care.
 Hospice and home healthcare organizations should consider the following criteria when selecting a nurse triage service.

-1. Experienced, Licensed Registered Nurses are a Must
+1. Experienced, Licensed Nurses are a Must

-With the nurse-first model, patient phone calls are answered immediately by a licensed RN with the proper training and experience needed to provide quality care.
+With the nurse-first model, patient phone calls are answered immediately by a licensed nurse with the proper training and experience needed to provide quality care.
 Without it, patients are forced to leave a message or wait for their call to be forwarded.

 2. Being Available 24-hours a Day, 7 days a Week